Olamide: 2014: Street OT

 On 14 November 2014, Olamide released his fourth album Street OT through YBNL Nation.
-The album is a follow up to his 2013 Baddest Guy Ever Liveth album.
-Preceded by the singles titled "Story for the Gods" and "Goons Mi," Street OT features guest appearances from Pasuma, Lil Kesh, Chinko Ekun, Phyno, Don Jazzy, and Reminisce.
+The album is a follow-up to his 2013 Baddest Guy Ever Liveth album.
+Preceded by the singles titled "Story for the Gods" and "Goons Mi", Street OT features guest appearances from Pasuma, Lil Kesh, Chinko Ekun, Phyno, Don Jazzy, and Reminisce.
 Its production was handled by Pheelz, B-Banks, and Young Jonn.
-The ideology of the title of the album is to glorify and show his love for the "streets," a word with which Olamide is synonymous with.
+The ideology of the title of the album is to glorify and show his love for the "streets", a word with which Olamide is synonymous with.

 2015: 2 Kings and Eyan Mayweather

 Olamide collaborated with Phyno in 2015 to release 2 Kings.
 It was released through Cloud 9 and the iTunes Store with a little announcement on 1 April 2015 by Penthauze Music and YBNL Nation.
 The album features collaborations with producers and guest artists such as Wizkid, Lil Kesh, Storm Rex, Pheelz, Major Bangz, B.Banks and Young John.
-Prior to recording the album, Olamide and Phyno frequently collaborated with each other on several songs, including "Ghost Mode" and "Dope Money."
-The album produced the singles "Une" and "Confam Ni," both of which were released in the months leading to the album's release.
+Before recording the album, Olamide and Phyno frequently collaborated on several songs, including "Ghost Mode" and "Dope Money".
+The album produced the singles "Une" and "Confam Ni", both of which were released in the months leading to the album's release.

 Olamide's fifth studio album Eyan Mayweather was released on 23 November 2015.
-Released through YBNL Nation with studio production from Pheelz, Young Jonn, B Banks and I.D.
-Cabasa, Eyan Mayweather is the follow up to 2 Kings, a collaborative album by Olamide and Phyno.
+Released through YBNL Nation with studio production from Pheelz, Young Jonn, B Banks and ID Cabasa, Eyan Mayweather is the follow-up to 2 Kings, a collaborative album by Olamide and Phyno.
 The album boasted of having 21 tracks with no single feature.

 2016: The Glory

-The Glory, Olamide's sixth studio album, was released on December 23, 2016.
+The Glory, Olamide's sixth studio album, was released on 23 December 2016.
 It was released through YBNL Nation with studio production from Pheelz.
-The Album contains 16 back-to-back tracks with features from artists like Phyno, Wande Coal, Burna Boy, Akuchi and Davolee.
+The Album contains 16 back-to-back tracks with features from artists like Phyno, Wande Coal, Burna Boy, Akuchi, and Davolee.
 The Glory is the follow-up to Eyan Mayweather.

 2020: 999 EP, joint venture deal with Empire and Carpe Diem

-On 10 February 2020, Olamide released a surprise project, the EP 999 tooXclusive rated the project 6/10, while Motolani Alake of Pulse gave a 5.5/10 review.
+On 10 February 2020, Olamide released a surprise project, the EP 999 tooXclusive gave the project 6/10 rating, while Motolani Alake of Pulse also gave a 5.5/10 review.

 Olamide revealed to the public on 18 February 2020 that his record label, YBNL Nation, has signed a joint venture deal with an international distribution company Empire.
 He further stated that Fireboy DML and any new artist signed to YBNL Nation will join him to benefit from the deal.

 Olamide's eleventh album Carpe Diem was released on 8 October 2020.
 Carpe Diem contains 12 tracks and features Omah Lay, Fireboy DML, Peruzzi, Bad Boy Timz, Bella Shmurda and Phyno, with production credits to Young John, Pheelz, P.Priime, ID Cabasa and VStix.